jan899/shopping-cart/README.md

 ## Repo Setup

-Use the GitHub online interface to create a new remote project repository called something like "shopping_cart".
+Use the GitHub online interface to create a new remote project repository.
+Give it the name: "shopping_cart".

-After creating the remote repo, use GitHub Desktop software or the command-line to download or "clone" it onto your computer.
-Choose a familiar download location like the Desktop.
+After creating the remote repo, use GitHub Desktop software or the command-line to download or "clone" it onto your computer

-After cloning the repo, navigate there from the command-line:
+After cloning the repo, navigate there from the command-line.
+For example:

 ```
 cd ~/OneDrive/Desktop/GitHub/shopping-cart